|ORDER BOOK||Advance Praise for

 —Ed Coletti, author of When Hearts Outlive Minds (2011) and Germs, Viruses, and Catechisms (Civil Defense Publications, San Francisco 2013)

 "Vilma Ginzberg’s collection of poems is music.
 While reading many of these poems—but especially her poems ‘Rift Valley, Kenya’ and ‘after the goodbye’ and, most especially, her birthday gift to me—’for Chester Aaron at 90’—I heard music—music I can only identify with reliance on the tribute Classical.”

 Vilma Olsvary Ginzberg was the fifth Healdsburg [CA] Literary Laureate [2008/2009].
 A retired psychologist, she turned to writing in earnest late in life, and since 2004 has published four books of poetry: Colors of Glass in 2004, Murmurs & Outcries in 2007, Snake Pit in 2010, and I Don’t Know How to Do This, poems on aging, in 2011.
 In addition, she was co-editor, with Doug Stout, of the anthology Present at the Creation, 2006, a publication of the Healdsburg Literary Guild.
 Her work has appeared in anthologies: Present at the Creation, 2006, A Day in the Life of Healdsburg, 2007, Sometimes in the Open, 2009, When the Muse Calls, 2009, and Continent of Light, 2011.
 One of her family stories, The Christmas Lesson, was dramatized by The Imaginists theater group in 2007.

-Copyright © 2016 McCaa Publications.
+Copyright © 2019 McCaa Books.
 All rights reserved.